phu0ngng/nccl/doc/source/env.rst

 Values accepted
 ^^^^^^^^^^^^^^^
-Coma-separated list of algorithms (not case sensitive) among: Tree, Ring.
+Coma-separated list of algorithms (not case sensitive) among: Tree, Ring, Collnet.
 To specify algorithms to exclude (instead of include), start the list with ^.

-The default is ``Tree,Ring``.
+The default is ``Tree,Ring,Collnet``.

 NCCL_PROTO
 ----------